simeononsecurity/simeononsecurity.ch/content/articles/understanding-common-cybersecurity-threats/index.en.md

 Organizations can prevent insider threats by implementing robust **access management policies**, conducting background checks, and limiting access to data.
 They can also monitor employee behavior for any suspicious activity and use **data loss prevention tools** to prevent unauthorized data exfiltration.

-In conclusion, **cybersecurity threats** are a serious concern for individuals and organizations alike.
+Wrapping up, **cybersecurity threats** are a serious concern for individuals and organizations alike.
 By understanding the types of threats that exist and implementing robust cybersecurity measures, we can protect ourselves and our businesses from the devastating consequences of cyber attacks.

 ### How Cybersecurity Threats Affect Individuals and Businesses